How to Set Up and Manage Multiple Budgets in a Project

 2. Go to Project Settings.

-Once you have created a budget, you can manage it using the More Actions (three-dot) menu located next to the budget name:
+Once a budget is created, manage it using the More actions (three-dot) menu next to the budget name:

-• Set as Default: Select this to make a specific budget the primary reference for your project financials.
+• Set as default - Make a specific budget the primary reference for project financials.

-• Check Audit Logs: Select this to view a detailed history of changes and updates made to that budget.
+• Check audit logs - View a detailed history of changes and updates made to that budget.

-In Project Settings, navigate to Budget Management, open a budget.
-You will be presented with a window with 3 tabs:
+Once budgets are added to your project, you can configure additional settings from inside the project.
+Go to Project Settings, navigate to Budget Management, and open a budget.
+You will see a window with three tabs.

-• Native fields such as name, dates, billing method, status, revenue recognition method, amount and hours.
+Review and update native fields such as name, dates, billing method, status, revenue recognition method, amount, and hours - as well as any custom fields and sections configured at the account level.

 Custom fields can be used to store information such as: